 Eleven large stones in the"dark ring" of the Circle of Peace symbolize the blockades and entanglements that stand on man's way to himself between him and his freedom.
 Unfree people are identified with their entanglements and this is exactly the reason, why the world can be in a state as it is today.
 The liberation from the entanglements is symbolized by the Tree of Life, the central element in the Circle of Peace.
 (The Tree of Life has roots in the earth and branches in the skies.
 Thus, it connects heaven and earth, spirit and matter.
 That stands for the spiritualized person in whose essence a liberation works towards life).
 Society itself is similarly bound by its own entanglements, which need to be confronted.

-Peace and freedom come from quiet beginnings - from the insideThe Garden of Freedom is a site of contemplation.
+Peace and freedom come from quiet beginnings - from the insideThe Jerusalem Friedensmal with the Garden of Freedom is a site of contemplation.
 It offers beauty that profoundly moves visitors.
 It helps us find the way towards healing.
 So much evil in the world is confronted by so much effort.
 It would be a much better place if the good ideas and solutions – already present around us – were also perceived as such.
 However, the good that often adopts an unassuming or quiet identity is easily overlooked, ignored, or taken for granted.
 Bombastic expression, grandiosity is demanded, not simple beauty.
 The great noise of our times also deafens our inner ear, which tries to listen to the soft voice of our heart explaining what’s truly important.
-A Garden of Freedom actually has a big name.
+The Jerusalem Friedensmal is actually carrying a big name.
 What type of greatness is implied?
 It has a simple language of forms; the special is in the details.
 Only those who look will see it.
 By observing and listening, allowing peace and quiet to take over, a new understanding of freedom can take root – a great source of hope in these times.

 We give thanks to each other (Pastor Mohr and I).
 There you see, what Yerushalayim could mean.
 If only one of us were to thank the other, one of us would appear great and the other small - and yet "Jerusalem" only works in cooperation.
 We are the discreetly dressed small figures, recognizable on the right-hand side of the image; however, the large figures behind us keep very still and they do not look any bigger, brighter and more important in the scene.
 However, they give the space a boundary and protect the event with their beauty.
 The result is a sheltered space in which Yerushalayim, the vision of peace, may be.